ur-cs-courses/course-project-krykna/docs/design/DESIGN.md

 * clean_room(): void: Robot set to clean assigned room.
 * go_home(): void: Robot sent back home.
-* get_robot_status(): Returns an int representing whether robot has failed or not.
+* get_robot_status(): Returns a string representing whether robot has failed or not.
-* update_robot_status(): Returns an int representing whether robot is ready for new task or not.
+* update_robot_status(): Sets robot status to a string representing whether robot is ready for new task or not.
-* get_room_status(): Returns an int representing how much is left of the assigned room.
-* update_room_stats(): Updates whether the current room is cleaned.

 Relationships

-* The Robot class has a 0...n to 0...n composition relationship with Rooms class.
+* The Robot class has a 1 to 1 aggregation relationship with the Rooms class.

 ## Room Class Diagram Overview